Gregory-S-Nothnagel/RayTracer/README.md

 LNK1104	cannot open DLL project's .lib file -> Client program properties VC++ directories must include the lib directory for the lib file that the DLL project produces (in "Library Directories" of course)

-Had to edit PATH variable on computer in advanced system settings to include the path to the SYCL windows compiler binary, which has all the sycl dlls (C:\Program Files (x86)\Intel\oneAPI\compiler\2025.0\bin)
+Had to edit PATH variable on computer in advanced system settings to include the path to the SYCL windows compiler binary, which has all the sycl dlls
+	System Properties -> Environment Variables -> User variables for _username_ add this path:
+  		C:\Program Files (x86)\Intel\oneAPI\compiler\2025.0\bin